Reflective modular forms: A Jacobi forms approach: 2-reflective modular forms

 where $\beta_*$ are non-negative integers.
-By \cite[Theorem 5.12]{Br1} or \cite[Theorem 1.2]{Br2}, there exists a nearly holomorphic vector valued modular form $f(\tau)$ of weight $-\rank(L)/2$ with respect to the Weil representation $\rho_M$ of $\Mp_2(\ZZ)$ on the group ring $\CC[A_M]$ with principal part
+By \cite[Theorem 5.12]{Br1} or \cite[Theorem 1.2]{Br2}, there exists a nearly holomorphic vector-valued modular form $f$ of weight $-\rank(L)/2$ with respect to the Weil representation $\rho_M$ of $\Mp_2(\ZZ)$ on the group ring $\CC[A_M]$ with principal part

 such that $F$ is the Borcherds product of $f$.
-In view of the isomorphism between Jacobi forms and vector valued modular forms, there exists a weakly holomorphic Jacobi form $\phi_L$ of weight $0$ and index $L$ with singular Fourier coefficients of the form (see \cite{CG2})
+In view of the isomorphism between vector-valued modular forms and Jacobi forms, there exists a weakly holomorphic Jacobi form $\phi_L$ of weight $0$ and index $L$ with singular Fourier coefficients of the form (see \cite{CG2})

-where $\zeta^l:=e^{2\pi i (l,\mathfrak{z})}$.
+where $\zeta^l=e^{2\pi i (l,\mathfrak{z})}$.
 Thus, we have

 here and subsequently, $R(L)$ denotes the set of 2-roots in $L$ and